 The choice is ours

-The things we say, what we think about, and the actions we take all are a result of our choices.
-We don’t live our lives by accident; we choose how we will conduct ourselves.
+The things we say, what we think about, and the actions we take all result from our choices.
+We don’t live our lives by accident; we choose how we will conduct ourselves (Proverbs 16:3).
 If we want to follow Jesus, then we must make intentional and consistent choices to do so.
 We have no excuse for not following through on our commitment.
-Whether or not we choose to follow Jesus will be based solely on our choices.
-Your first choice is before you now.
-Will you choose to renew your commitment to Him in this moment?
+Whether we follow Jesus will be based solely on our choices (Deuteronomy 30:19-20).
+Your first choice is before you.
+Will you choose to renew your commitment to Him right now?
 We are responsible for our choices every minute of every hour of every day.
-Let us choose wisely; let us choose Christ.
+Following Jesus is a choice, so let us choose wisely.
+Let us choose Christ (John 15:4-5).